hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 *_javax.cache.Caching_:*

-The accesspoint into the JCache API.
+The access point into the JCache API.
 It is used to retrieve the general CachingProvider backed by any compliant JCache implementation like Hazelcast JCache.

 *_javax.cache.spi.CachingProvider_:*